chef/chef-oss-practices/contributors/distribution-guidelines.md

 If you offer products or services related to Chef products, you may use the Chef name in describing and advertising your product so long as you don't mislead customers into thinking that either your website, service, or product is a Chef Software website, service, or product, or that Chef has any direct relationship with your organization.
 For example: "Nell's Management Dashboard for Chef Habitat" is okay.
 "Nell's Chef" is not okay, nor is "Nell's Chef Automate Dashboard".

-Additionally, commands used to execute the distribution must be different from those in Chef Software's distribution.
+Additionally, commands used to execute the distribution - if they include trademarks of Chef - must be different from those in Chef Software's distribution.
 For example, if you create a distribution of Chef, the command to use your distribution's binary cannot be "chef", though it can be something like "kitty" - the goal is prevent confusion about which distributions come from Chef Software and which come from another source.

 ## What are some examples?